-All information disclosed in sections three to eight in this Remuneration Report has been audited by the council's appointed auditor, Audit Scotland.
+All information disclosed in sections three to five and seven to eight in this Remuneration Report will be audited by the council's appointed auditor, Audit Scotland.
 The other sections of the Remuneration Report will be reviewed by Audit Scotland to ensure that they are consistent with the financial statements.